Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

     4. Give it a name.
     5. Select `Empty Solution` (if prompted, accept to install iotedgehubdev)

-2. Add the deepstream module to your solution:
+2. Add the Deepstream module to your solution:
     1. Open the command palette (Ctrl+Shift+P)
     2. Select `Azure IoT Edge: Add IoT Edge module`
     3. Select the default deployment manifest (deployment.template.json)